webgptorg/book/examples/30-escaping.ptbk.md

 %% 🔮 Tip: Open this on GitHub or in the VSCode website to see the Mermaid graph visually

 flowchart LR
-  subgraph "✨ Sample of escaping"
+  subgraph "✨ Example of escaping"

       direction TB